smolanalytics

 Everything inside.
 One ask bar.

 This page lists every capability.
-You will never need to memorize any of it: you ask in plain english, in your editor or on the dashboard, and the right one runs.
+You will never need to memorize any of it: you ask in plain English, in your editor or on the dashboard, and the right one runs.

 web analytics